Mehuge/WorkTimer/README.md

 9. Click the **View Logs** button to open the Log Browser and review past sessions.

 ## Authors
-* Coding by Google Gemini prompted by Mehuge
+* Coding by Google Gemini 2.5 Pro prompted by Mehuge
-* Artwork by Google Gemini prompted by Mehuge
+* Artwork by Google Gemini 2.5 Pro prompted by Mehuge